 New Zealand (Aoteaora) has today released an ‘aggressive’ action plan to be smoke-free by 2025.
 The goal is to reduce daily smoking in all population groups to 5% or less.

-The plan involves three main approaches:
+The Smokefree Aotearoa 2025 Action Plan involves three main approaches:

 1. Reducing inequalities with a special focus on disadvantaged groups with high smoking rates, such as Maori and low socio-economic populations.